 Each of the above also offered another stream of income to add to the pile.

-And trying to grow that pile is what it takes to make money online.
+And trying to grow that pile is what it takes.
+Luckily, there are indeed endless ways to make money online.

 Do I receive a fixed income every month?
 Nope.
 In fact, I never know how much I’ll earn each month at all.
 I have great months, terrible months and average months and I also never know if the extra effort I put into anything will actually yield better results.
 But, I am earning an income in the end and somehow, over the past few years, this income has allowed me to continue traveling around without having to tap into my savings.
 It has also allowed me to continue working on this blog and to try my best to highlight the benefits of travel while proving that long-term travel is more posible to achieve than most people think.
 And after all, this is the core reason this blog even exists.